tomasbasham/ratelimit/README.rst

 scenario your application can be banned from making further API calls if it abuses these limits.

-This packages introduces a method decorator preventing a method from being called more than once within a given time period.
-This should prevent API providers from banning your applications by conforming to set rate limits.
+This packages introduces a function decorator preventing a function from being called more often than that allowed by the API provider.
+This should prevent API providers from banning your applications by conforming to their rate limits.

 Installation
 ------------